-Prof. Steiner will give 2022 AMS Walter Orr Roberts lecture
+Prof. Steiner will give 2022 Walter Orr Roberts lecture at AMS annual meeting

 Lecturer is selected “…in recognition of significant contributions to the understanding of atmospheric processes…”